i-p-tel/sipdroid/FAQ.md

 NOTE: Don't add anything to emergency numbers.
 They are always dialed over Phone.

 ![http://sipdroid.googlecode.com/svn/images/choose2.png](http://sipdroid.googlecode.com/svn/images/choose2.png)

-### How are the buttons assigned? ###

-Android reserves the red key for turning screen off and the green call button for answering a phone call.
-That's why they don't always work for Sipdroid, e.g. when screen is turned on the red key will first switch screen off, and then end call on another press.
-The green button will not work for Sipdroid if there is a phone call ringing at the same time.
-In this case the green button will answer the GSM call.

-That's why Sipdroid offers a sliding card.
-A call is off-hook if the card is at the top of the screen, and it is on-hook at the bottom.
-Just slide up to answer.
-Slide down to end call.
-If you want to reject an incoming call press the MENU button to select end call.

 ### How can I modify phone numbers on the fly?
 Where is the prefix option? ###